-Based on the novel Ghetto Cowboy and coming to Netflix on April 2.
-Watch in awe as Idris Elba and Stranger Things’ Caleb McLaughlin star in this emotionally powerful coming-of-age drama.
+Based on the novel Ghetto Cowboy, watch in awe as Idris Elba and Stranger Things’ Caleb McLaughlin star in this emotionally powerful coming-of-age drama.
 McLaughlin plays a rebellious teenager who discovers the world of urban horseback riding when he is sent to live with his estranged father in a Philadelphia community of Black cowboys.
 It is haunting and inspiring, and sheds a light on a part of Black culture that is largely unknown by white audiences.

 This heartwarming Brazilian comedy will give you the LOLs you need this winter weekend.
 It tells the tale of a social media influencer, Nina, who finds out her boyfriend has cheated on her via a video that goes viral.
 After cancelling her romantic holiday with him, she calls on her three best friends to comfort her by taking an all-expenses paid trip to Bahia’s Carnival, where she learns that life isn’t just about taking Instagram selfies and obtaining ‘Likes’.
 Expect holiday romances, the ultimate party scenes and comical adventures.

 How exciting!
 One of the most epic movie series landed on Netflix.
 It is the perfect fix for family night and indulging in a little singalong with the Barden Bellas.
 Prepare for an incredible cast from Brittany Snow to Anna Kendrick to the hilarious and much-loved Rebel Wilson, who will have you rolling off the sofa laughing.

 18. News Of The World